dct2012/4wm/README.md

 ----------------------
-**4wm** is a versatile, lightweight, dynamic tiling window manager with two borders.
-Its mission is to be small, versatile, and quick.
+**4wm** is a versatile, dynamic tiling and floating window manager with two borders.
+Its goal is to be versatile and simple.
 There are four modes: tiling, floating, monocle and video.
 There are four direction in which you can tile, four directions in which a window can swap with another, and four directions in which you can resize a window.
 Each desktop can have gaps between windows and the size can be change.